tarantool/doc/doc/concepts/configuration/configuration_persistence.rst

 that takes a new snapshot every ``snapshot.by.interval`` seconds.
 If the ``snapshot.by.interval`` option is set to zero, the checkpoint daemon is disabled.

-The ``snapshot.by.wal_size`` option defines the maximum size in bytes for of all WAL files created since the last snapshot taken.
+The ``snapshot.by.wal_size`` option defines the maximum size in bytes for all WAL files created since the last snapshot taken.
 Once this size is exceeded, the checkpoint daemon takes a snapshot.
 Then, :ref:`Tarantool garbage collector <configuration_persistence_garbage_collector>` deletes the old WAL files.